-The information on this page was correct as of April 06, 2020 at 15:30 BST.
+The information on this page was correct as of June 29, 2022 at 09:00 GMT.

 For the latest information and advice for travel to the United Kingdom with regards to COVID-19, please visit the U.K. Government’s webpage on Coronavirus (COVID-19): latest information and advice.

 Travel from the United Kingdom to the United States

 Travel restrictions remain in place for travel from the United Kingdom to the United States.
 Please read our FAQs to see the requirements for travel to or transit through the United States at this time.

 If you are planning on traveling to the United States, it is important that you check quarantine regulations for the state you are visiting before you depart.
 You can find the most-up to date information on the CDC website and your state’s health department website.

 From Friday 18 March, travelers to the UK will not need to take any COVID-19 tests or fill in a passenger locator form when travelling to the UK from abroad.
 These changes apply whether you are fully vaccinated or not.